Cantido/liberator/CONTRIBUTING.md

 - Ask questions!
 I like writing good documentation, and questions make that work more meaningful.
-Use the issue tracker for questions.
+Use the [mailing list] for questions or comments.
-There's a [questions] tag on the issue tracker for that reason.
+I promise I'll respond promptly.
 - Tests are always welcome!
 Liberator is a project with a lot of conditional logic, with a lot of resulting complexity.